October, 1971

 For whatever it’s worth (and in hope that the winner of that Paris auction kept their purchase in Europe): I derive considerable comfort from the knowledge that an ocean and most of a continent lies between me and that coiled serpent!

-Many of the photographs in these two slideshows (below) were shot on 35mm film, which was scanned and edited to clean up scratches and flaws in the emulsion, the result of half a century of incautious handling and less than ideal storage conditions.
+Many of the photographs in this post were shot on 35mm film, which was scanned and edited to clean up scratches and flaws in the emulsion, the result of half a century of incautious handling and less than ideal storage conditions.
 They’re not perfect.
 Consider them as you would those historical photos, in a really old National Geographic!

-Click any of the images to blow them up to full screen, with captions:
+Click any photo to expand the image to full screen, with captions:

-(Unless otherwise noted, all of the images in these posts are my original work, and are protected by copyright.
+(Unless otherwise noted, all of the photographs in these posts are my original work, and are protected by copyright.
 They may not be duplicated for commercial purposes.)

 This is a true story, though some of the names have been changed, and certain exchanges had to be modestly fictionalized (since my memory of the events appears to be missing the sound track).
 The rest of it, including the very personal consequences of the curse, I’ve written just as it all went down, all those years ago…